junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

-The taxi driver is sitting in the driver's seat of a yellow cab, reading a newspaper, at a back alley in Warsaw, Missouri.
-Castiel knocks at the window.
+The taxi driver is sitting in the driver's seat of a yellow cab, reading a newspaper, parked in a back alley in Warsaw, Missouri.
+Castiel knocks on the window.

 "Ajay?"

-The man looks at him.
+The man looks up.
 "You know my name."

 "And what you do."
-Castiel gives him a look.
+Castiel gives him a sharp look.

 "What, you want a ride?"
-Ajay glances back, hinting at the "taxi" sign on top of the vehicle.
+Ajay glances back, gesturing at the glowing "taxi" sign on top of the car.

 "A ride, yes, but going down."
-Castiel says plainly.
-"To Purgatory.
-Reapers have way, and rogue ones do that for a profit.
+Castiel says plainly, "To Purgatory.
+Reapers have the way, and rogue ones do that for a profit.
 Like you."

-Ajay steps out of the car, looking him up and down.
-"And why would an angel want to go to the Purgatory?"
+Ajay steps out of the car, eyeing him up and down.
+"And why would an angel want to go to Purgatory?"

-"That is my business."
-Castiel states flatly.
+"That is my business," Castiel states flatly.

 Ajay shrugs.
-"Sure, and if you get killed down there, also not my business.
-Not exactly having an insurance around here."
+"Sure.
+And if you get killed down there, also not my business.
+Not exactly having insurance around here."

-Castiel nods, "I understand.
+Castiel nods.
+"I understand.
 One ticket down, two tickets up.
 How does that work?"

-Ajay raises his eyebrows.
+Ajay raises an eyebrow.
 "I didn't say I'd do that yet.
 What's your payment?"

 Castiel frowns.
 "What do you want?"